What’s the best way to hold a pencil? The answer varies depending on age but it’s helpful to develop a functional grip by the time school starts.

 Ideas for pincer grip practice:

-Finger food is a great way to encourage pincer grip without them noticing.
+- Finger food is a great way to practise pincer grip at mealtimes.
 Small foods like raisins, grapes and rice cakes are all excellent targets for a blossoming pincer.

 The tripod grip uses the thumb and index finger along with the middle finger.
 It’s the most commonly used grip and is used for some of life’s most important tasks, from holding cutlery and drinking cups, to wiping surfaces and drawing.
 It’s also the grip that helps children maintain a straight-ish line when they start writing, as the middle finger guides the pencil across the page.